sirelawrence/Lawrence-website/content/authors/admin/_index.md

 Welcome to my website!

-My name is Lawrence Ogbeifun, I am an Assistant Professor at Hartwick College.
+My name is Lawrence Ogbeifun, I am an Assistant Professor of Economics at Hartwick College.
 My research interests lie in macroeconomics and span time series analysis, labor, monetary, and environmental economics.
 I am particularly interested in labor market reform in a dynamic and stochastic general equilibrium (DSGE) framework.
 I strive to answer questions in my research that are both academically interesting and policy-relevant.

 Feel free to get acquainted with me and my work.
 Also, please do not hesitate to get in touch with me, I am looking forward to hearing from you.